 That’s why it’s so important to have an attack-proof recovery strategy in place.
 One way to thwart ransomware’s encryption is through secure backup.
 If you can roll back to a previous version of your data – captured before the infection occurred – you can bypass the infection by performing a restore and get back into business.

 What’s needed is the ability to store data in a manner in which the data is unchangeable – something Cloudian HyperStore does as a natural part of its operation.
 Block and file storage structures are readily encrypted, making them great targets for ransomware.
-But object storage can be made immutable – they remain as they were written — with WORM (Write Once, Read Many) technology.
+But object storage can be made immutable – data remains as written — with WORM (Write Once, Read Many) technology.
 Cloudian’s WORM feature allows HyperStore to protect data for the retention period you specify.
-During that time, the data cannot be either modified or deleted, creating an additional security layer.
-Furthermore, that is immediately accessible, eliminating the need for a lengthy backup process.
+During that time, the data can neither be modified nor deleted, creating an additional security layer.
+Furthermore, the data is immediately accessible, eliminating the need for a lengthy backup process.